rymiwe/weather-rails-app/README.md

 - **Security**: No sensitive info is ever leaked.
 Brakeman is included for static analysis.
 - **Accessibility**: UI is designed to be accessible and clear for all users.
-- **Scalable Caching**: Easily switch to Redis for production by changing Rails.cache backend.
+- **Redis-Based Caching**: Uses Redis for caching in all environments (development, test, production) for consistent behavior and scalability.

 ---